 Original DB Forecasts and the Adjusted DB Forecasts were prepared solely for use as described above and are subjective in many respects.
-While presented with numeric specificity, the unaudited forecasted financial and operating information reflects numerous estimates and assumptions that are inherently uncertain and may be beyond the control of Diamondback's management, including, among others, the matters described above preceding the presentation of QEP Forecasted Financial Information and other matters described in the sections entitled "Cautionary Statement Regarding Forward-Looking Statements," "Where You Can Find More Information" and "Risk Factors" beginning on pages 50, 179 and 35, respectively.
+While presented with numeric specificity, the unaudited forecasted financial and operating information reflects numerous estimates and assumptions that are inherently uncertain and may be beyond the control of Diamondback's management, including, among others, the matters described above preceding the presentation of QEP Forecasted Financial Information and other matters described in the sections entitled "Cautionary Statement Regarding Forward-Looking Statements," "Where You Can Find More Information" and "Risk Factors" beginning on pages 50, 180 and 35, respectively.
 The unaudited forecasted financial and operating information reflects both assumptions as to certain business decisions that are subject to change and, in many respects, subjective judgment, and thus is susceptible to multiple interpretations and periodic revisions based on actual experience and business developments.
 Neither Diamondback nor QEP can give any assurance that the Original DB Forecasts or the Adjusted DB Forecasts and the underlying estimates and assumptions will be realized or that actual results will not be significantly higher or lower than forecasted.
 As a result, the Adjusted DB Forecasts in this proxy statement/prospectus should not be relied on as necessarily predictive of actual future events.
 In addition, since the unaudited forecasted financial and operating information covers multiple years, such information by its nature becomes less predictive with each successive year.
-This information constitutes "forward-looking statements" and actual results may differ materially and adversely from those set forth below, and important factors that may affect actual results and cause the unaudited forecasted financial and operating information constitutes to, risks and uncertainties relating to its business, industry performance, the regulatory environment, general business and economic conditions and other matters described under the section of this proxy statement/prospectus titled "Risk Factors."
+This information constitutes "forward-looking statements" and actual results may differ materially and adversely from those projected.
+Actual results may differ materially from those set forth below, and important factors that may affect actual results and cause the unaudited forecasted financial and operating information not be realized include, but are not limited to, risks and uncertainties relating to its business, i economic conditions and other matters described under the section of this proxy statement/prospectus titled "Risk Factors."
 See also "Cautionary Statement Regarding Forward-Looking Statements" and "Where You Can Find More Information."